horizon-eda/horizon/README.md

-Horizon is a free EDA package.
+# Horizon is a free EDA package
 It's far from finished, but the overall architecture is there.
 See [the wiki](https://github.com/carrotIndustries/horizon/wiki/Feature-overview) for an overview of horizon's top features.